seannz/svr/README.md

 <h2>Pretrained Weights</h2>

-These are coming soon!
-In the mean time, please email me at `siyoung` at `mit` dot `edu` for the pretrained weights of the motion estimation or interpolation networks.
+The pretrained weights for motion estimation and interpolation networks will be posted here soon!
+In the mean time, I can send them to you if you email me at `siyoung` at `mit` dot `edu`

 <h2>Work with me!</h2>